Fish Species off the Virginia Coast & Their Seasons

 By the middle of the spring season, the black drum move into the Chesapeake Bay, with most being found in the Bay’s northern region.
 As the water warms, the drum will find a home at the Chesapeake Bay Bridge Complex.
 Some of these fish are real brutes!
 Although the big ones aren’t good to eat, they’re a lot of fun to catch.

 At the end of April or the beginning of May, reds are available, including some hefty individuals.
 Redfish are often landed at night, and they’re great table fare.
-Anglers can usually catch the reds until the middle of October.
-Offshore, dolphin fish begin showing up, especially around towers.
+Anglers can usually catch the reds until the middle of May Cobia, Spanish Mackerel, Bluefish, King Mackerel & false Albacore Start to show up & stay til nearly October.

 In late spring, huge schools of Atlantic spadefish can be found in the Bay and at the Chesapeake Light Tower.
 These beautiful fish can be tricky to catch because of their small mouths, but they put up an admirable battle once hooked.
 Because of their sheer numbers, spadefish are great targets for beginners.
-Starting about May, mako sharks show up offshore.
+Starting about May, Along with the Yellowfin Tuna, Mako sharks show up offshore.
 These are very exciting fish to tangle with.
 They’ll often jump, leap, and tail-walk like a billfish.

 [Early Summer Deep Sea Fishing in Virginia Beach]

 In Summer, the Amberjack, cobia, and king Mackerel show up.
 Fish for them around the Chesapeake Light Tower and around bottom structure like man made reefs and wrecks.
 In the Summer, panfish like croaker and whiting are easy to catch.

-Tuna usually show up in mid-June and can be found off the coast of Virginia Beach near underwater canyons and deep trenches.
+Tuna usually show up in mid-May and can be found offshore of the coast of Virginia Beach near underwater canyons and deep trenches.

-Late summer is a great time to catch tautog, triggerfish, and sea bass.
+Late summer inshore is a great time to catch tautog, triggerfish, and sea bass.
 These fish species love underwater structure, so fish for them around towers and wrecks.

 Are you Ready For Some Deep Sea Sportfishing in Virginia Beach?
 Book your charter today!!